0xMgwan/betua/README.md

 [https://betua-two.vercel.app/](https://betuav2.vercel.app/)
-# BetUA - AI-Powered Sports Betting Platform
+# BetUA - AI agent-Powered Sports Betting Platform

 BetUA is a modern sports betting platform that combines AI-powered predictions with blockchain technology to provide a transparent and engaging betting experience for all sports and prediction markets globally.